 We evaluate our three methods for reward-hacking detection.
-An ideal detection method would identify all instances of reward hacking (minimize false negatives) while avoiding false alarms on legitimate solutions (minimize false positives).
-Overall, we find LLM judges to be highly effective, while holdout tests have many surprising failure modes.
+An ideal detection method would identify all instances of reward hacking while avoiding false alarms on legitimate solutions.
+Overall, we find LLM judges to be highly effective, while holdout tests have some surprising failure modes.

-To establish our basis for evaluation, we took all of the problems that were flagged as potentially reward hacking by any of the LLMs or any of the other automated tests and reviewed these cases by hand.
+We manually reviewed all problems that were flagged as potentially reward hacking by any of the LLMs or other automated tests.
 We also reviewed problems marked by GPT-5 as heuristic that passed all test cases.
-This is a total of 27 problems.
+In total, we reviewed 27 problems.

-Thus we have a human verified false positive rate for all of the detection methods as well as a lower-bound on the reward-hacking prevalence of the models.
-Due to the large number of samples we collected, it quickly becomes infeasible to manually review all samples the LLM marked as legitimate.
+Thus, we have a human verified false positive rate for all detection methods, as well as a lower-bound on the reward-hacking prevalence of the models.
+Due to the large number of samples we collected, it was infeasible to manually review all samples the LLM marked as legitimate.
 We assume such samples to not be reward hacking.